cinqtechnologies/spring-jpa-jersey/README.md

 - Create the Data manipulation layer.
 Feel free to use structure or framework you like (JPA, JDBC, Spring Data, etc).
 - Create a GET REST service to retrieve the list of cities in the database, and return them as a JSON object.
 - The service may receive the query param "country" as a String, to restrict the search.
-The parameter may be part of the Country name http://server:port/rest/cities[?country=name]
+The parameter may be part of the Country name

+   http://server:port/rest/cities[?country=name]

+Optional challenges:
-- Create an operation to load data into the database (Here you're free to be creative.
-You can load data from a simple CSV, a spreadsheet, a rest service, etc...)
+- Create an operation to load data into the database (Here you are free to be creative.
+You can load data from a simple CSV, a spreadsheet, a rest service, etc)

-Feel free to modify the files included, upgrade frameworks, add or remove packages, in every aspect you want.
-Just check the note regarding JUnit tests below.
+- Use Gradle

 # Expected results
 After the implementation, the application should run after the following command line:

 	java -jar target/spring-jpa-jersey.jar

-or

-    mvn spring-boot:run

-or deploy on Tomcat, or Jetty or an Application Server, as long as you include instructions for the deploy.

 Then, open a browser and type :

     http://localhost:8090/rest/cities?country=Uni